asuh/frontend-setup/readme.md

     $ source /Users/{username}/.rvm/script/rvm

-Replace `{yourusername}` with your computer's user name which can be found right in your Terminal's prompt.
+Replace `{username}` with your computer's user name which can be found right in your Terminal's prompt.

 After it's done, quit and relaunch Terminal, then run this command: